 The final head count of candidates for an open seat on the Sanibel City Council is 14.
-Mayor Kevin Ruane resigned from City Council to run for the Board of Lee County Commissioners, a race he handily won in the general election.
+Kevin Ruane, who served 11 consecutive terms as mayor, resigned from City Council to run for the Board of Lee County Commissioners, a race he handily won in the general election.

 Council is expected to make the appointment at its 9 a.m.
 Dec.
-1 meeting in MacKenzie Hall.
-The chosen candidate will serve until the city’s March election, when there will be three open council seats.
+1 meeting, when an interim mayor and vice mayor will also be selected.
+The chosen appointee will serve until the city’s March election, when there will be three open council seats.

-During the November appointment, Vice Mayor Mick Denham, Councilwoman Holly Smith and Councilman Richard Johnson said they were looking for someone who was not going to run in the March election.
+During the November appointment, Denham, Councilwoman Holly Smith and Councilman Richard Johnson said they were looking for someone who was not going to run in the March election.
 They collectively said it would unfairly tip the scale and wanted the voters to choose who should serve on council.

 That was even echoed by Goss, who said appointing individuals who agree not to run in March was the “best way not to place your thumbs on the scale of the election.”
 He also encouraged all of the candidates to throw their hats in the ring in March and let the voters decide who should serve on council.

-In December, council members will select from candidates: Mary Bondurant, James “Jim” Brady, Jennifer Braun, Aaron Cohen, Robyn Cook, Arlene Dillon, Douglas Gould, Roger Grogman, John Henshaw, Jason Maughan, Mike Miller, Jerry Muench, Charles “Chuck” Sterret, Michael Wood, M.D.
+In December, the four council members will select from candidates: Mary Bondurant, James “Jim” Brady, Jennifer Braun, Aaron Cohen, Robyn Cook, Arlene Dillon, Douglas Gould, Roger Grogman, John Henshaw, Jason Maughan, Mike Miller, Jerry Muench, Charles “Chuck” Sterret and Michael Wood, M.D.
 Many of these candidates submitted their names for appointment in November.

 Bondurant served in the U.S. Air Force and the Pennsylvania Air National Guard for 10 years prior to moving to Sanibel.
 She is a Realtor with Kingfisher Real Estate and has been active in the island community that began with volunteering in several capacities at the Sanibel School.
 She has since helped organize the annual Community Thanksgiving Celebration and founded the “Let’s Pink Out” Breast Cancer Awareness & Detection Program.
 She is past president of the local American Business Womens Association chapter and was named “Businesswoman of the Year.”
 She recently assisted in establishing the independent Sanibel-Captiva Businesswomen’s Organization.
 She serves on the boards of the Sanibel Historical Museum and Village and Sanibel & Captiva Islands Chamber of Commerce, of which she is past chair.
 She is a member of Zonta, Sanibel Community House, America’s Boating Club of Sanibel-Captiva, The Island Cotillion and Lee Coast Chapter of the Military Officers’ Association.